paullyFIRE/Telegram-Script-Bitzzio/README.md

 Cue script.

-*Quick note - While the 'investment'-space involving cryptocurries is largely unregulated at the moment, and most programs effectively are ponzi schemes, the mathematics behinds the returns (4.8% per day in this case), as well as writing a script to maximize the potential return through regularly compounding through the telegram-bot every 12 hours fascinated me.
+*Quick note - While the 'investment'-space involving cryptocurries is largely unregulated, and most programs effectively are ponzi schemes, the mathematics behinds the returns (4.8% per day in this case), as well as writing a script to maximize the potential return through regularly compounding through the telegram-bot every 12 hours fascinated me.

 I thought: '_this can be automated_' - and so this project was born.